- Why Should You Customize Your WooCommerce Category Page?

 One final suggestion.
 Remember to cater to customers who may accidentally click on the wrong link or end up in the wrong location.
-It’s essential to make your category pages not just good-looking but functional and easy to use too.
+It’s essential to make your category pages good-looking and functional and easy to use.
 Consider your users’ experience right off the bat rather than the page’s appearance.

 Use Page Builders

 In WooCommerce, the appearance of product category pages is controlled by a template on the theme you use.
 If you are not a fan of the default appearance of the product category pages available with your theme, you can create a custom template to replace it.
 This is usually done with page builders such as Elementor, Divi, etc.

 Divi is one of the most popular WordPress themes, and for a good reason.
 It has a lot of functionality and is compatible with WooCommerce, perfect for customizing category pages.

 This theme includes a drag-and-drop builder that allows you to customize the category page template.
 In this manner, you may design a category page template that you can use for all of your WooCommerce store’s category pages.